 A 3 and a half hour drive from the city of Gold Coast via the National Highway 15.

 Just over a 3-hour drive from the city of Brisbane via the National Highway 15.

 Flights arrive daily to both Brisbane and Gold Coast (Coolangatta) airports.
 From here, you can hire a car and drive to the Granite Belt Wineries.
 Or, there are charter buses available that operate daily.

-Tobin Wines is a boutique winery, producing between 100-160 cases of each variety of their wines annually.
-They have a list of limited edition wines you may be able to experience.
+Tobin Wines is a boutique winery that produces an eclectic mix of wine varieties including Shiraz, Semillon, Verdelho, Chardonnay, and Merlot.
+Tobin Wines produces around 100-160 cases of each variety of their wines annually.
+They have a list of limited edition wines you’ll want to experience.
 These wines are truly unique and in a way, express their origins of the Granite Belt by being rugged and majestic.

-Each wine at Tobin’s is very unique in flavour.
-Hard-work, passion and a world of knowledge are quite evident when visiting this winery and when you meet winemaker Adrian Tobin (if you get the chance).
-Adrian is a highly driven individual who takes pride in his winery and the wines he produces.
+Each wine at Tobin is very unique in flavour.
+Hard-work, passion and a world of knowledge are quite evident when visiting this winery, you may even get to meet winemaker Adrian Tobin.

-A husband and wife, known as Warren and Sure.
-Who engage in the wine-growing, making and operations.
-They left the hustle and bustle of the Sunshine Coast and relocated to a quieter, more serene destination we know as the Granite Belt Wine Region (a tree change at its finest).
+Warren and Sue run the wine-growing operations.
+They left the hustle and bustle of the Sunshine Coast and relocated to a quieter, more serene destination we know as the Granite Belt Wine Region (from sea change to tree change).

 Pyramids Road Wines are full of passion, producing only high-quality and low-volume hand made wines.
 Their wines are all hand-crafted on-site, and most of the operations are hands-on.
 From pruning all the way to bottling and labelling, this winery is known as a small scale production.